-Every woman knows the importance of this annual visit but, often times, taking care of ourselves falls to the end of the to do list.
-Dr. Turner’s expertise in Women’s Medicine gives her extra insight into conditions and even anxiety that can be associated with gynecological visits and applies her knowledge in a way that can make this important and necessary visit comfortable and insightful.
-Preventative Medicine: Annual Wellness Exam with Dr. Turner
+Every woman knows the importance of this annual visit, but, frequently, taking care of ourselves falls to the end of the “to-do” list.
+Dr. Turner’s expertise in Women’s Medicine gives her insight into the conditions and the anxiety that can be associated with gynecological visits.
+She applies her knowledge in a way that can make this essential and necessary visit comfortable and insightful.

-- Annual Clinical Breast Exam: although it is important to perform your own monthly self-breast exam, it is also important to get a clinical (done by a physician) breast exam once a year.
-During your exam with Dr. Turner, she will instruct you on how to do your monthly self-breast exam and answer any questions about timing and technique.
+- Annual Clinical Breast Exam: Although it is important to perform your own monthly self-breast exam, it is also important to get a clinical breast exam (done by a physician) once a year.
+During your exam with Dr. Turner, she will instruct you on how to do your monthly self breast exam and answer any questions about timing and technique.

-- Annual Pap Smear: this is done for two reasons
+- Annual Pap Smear: This is done for two reasons:

-- Pap Smear: a sample is taken to assure the cells of the cervix are healthy
+- Pap Smear: A sample is taken to assure the cells of the cervix are healthy.

-- HPV test: the sample is tested for the high-risk strains of the Human Papilloma Virus (HPV).
+- HPV test: The sample is tested for the high-risk strains of the Human Papilloma Virus (HPV).
 The high-risk strains of this virus are associated with cellular changes, cervical dysplasia, and cervical cancer.
-“HPV positive” does not mean there are cancer cells, but it does mean you have an “abnormal pap”.
+“HPV positive” does not mean there are cancer cells, but it does mean you have an “abnormal pap.”
 Knowing your HPV status will indicate if and how aggressively you need to treat it.
 The Pap Smear and HPV test together are part of your annual preventative wellness exam with Dr. Turner.

-- Urine test: this will show if there is any blood, infection, protein or sugar in your urine.
+- Urine test: This will show if there is any blood, infection, protein, or sugar in your urine.

-- Abdominal Exam: Dr. Turner will examine the intestines, liver, spleen and digestive function.
+- Abdominal Exam: Dr. Turner will examine the intestines, liver, spleen, and digestive function.

-During the Well Woman Exam Dr. Turner will also discuss:
+During the Well Woman Exam, Dr. Turner Will Also Discuss: